nvpro-samples/vk_mini_samples/README.md

 1. **Off-screen Rendering**: The sample renders its content to an off-screen image buffer rather than directly to the swapchain image.
 2. **GUI Integration**: The rendered off-screen image is incorporated as an element within the GUI layout.
-3. **Composite Rendering**: The `nvvkhl::Application` framework manages the final composition step.
+3. **Composite Rendering**: The `nvapp::Application` framework manages the final composition step.
 It combines the GUI elements (including the embedded rendered image) into a unified layout.
 4. **Swapchain Presentation**: The composite result from step 3 is then rendered to the swapchain image for final presentation.

 This architecture provides several advantages: